nosoycesaros/offcanvas-muscle/README.md

 # Offcanvas Muscle
-A responsive menu with vanilla javascript and CSS transitions.
+A responsive menu with vanilla Javascript and CSS transitions.
 Looking for a simple and clean solution to create offcanvas left and right menus, we decide to create this little framework, feel free to expand and collaborate.
 It just works!

-<a href='http://owak.co/staging/offcanvas-muscle/' target="_blank">See our Demo</a>
+<a href='http://nosoycesaros.github.io/offcanvas-muscle/' target="_blank">See the Demo</a>

 ## Usage
 #### Files